 Understanding the lending requirements for non-Veteran, non-spouse, and non-occupant co-borrowers with HomePromise

-Non Veteran Co Borrower Requirements For Joint VA Loans
+Non-Veteran Co Borrower Requirements For Joint VA Loans

-As a VA eligible borrower, Joint VA mortgage loans with a non-spouse co-signer is still possible in 2021 even after the changes made by the Blue Water Navy Vietnam Veterans Act.
+As a VA eligible borrower, Joint VA mortgage loans with a non-spouse co-signer is still possible even after the changes made by the Blue Water Navy Vietnam Veterans Act.
 A Veterans Administration mortgage where a Veteran and non-Veteran co-borrower qualify for a mortgage together is called a joint VA loan.
-In 2021 it is possible for a Veteran and brother (or sister) to purchase or refinance a home together as long as the Veteran is the primary borrower and has meets VA credit underwriting guidelines.
+It is possible for a Veteran and brother (or sister) to purchase or refinance a home together as long as the Veteran is the primary borrower and has meets VA credit underwriting guidelines.
 This is also possible when a Veteran buys or refinances a VA mortgage loan with a mother, father, daughter, son, or any other person – even including those who are not family members.
 The key is finding VA lenders willing to make a VA loan to a Veteran and non-Veteran combination.
 Many lenders won’t make these kinds of loans but you may qualify with HomePromise.

 What Is A Non Occupant Co Borrower?